 This work requires additional technological components and/or amplification.

-The chamber version is scored for four women’s voices (one high soprano, two lyric sopranos, and one alto), piccolo, flute, oboe, cor anglais, 2 clarinets, six percussion (playing small tuned tambourines with no jingles, clapping, maracas, marimba, vibraphone and crotales), two electric organs, two violins, viola, cello and bass.
-The voices, winds and strings are amplified in performance.
-In orchestral version there are full strings and winds with amplification for the voices only.
+The chamber version is scored for four women’s voices (one high soprano, two lyric sopranos, and one alto), piccolo, flute, oboe, cor anglais, two clarinets, six percussion (playing small tuned tambourines with no jingles, clapping, maracas, marimba, vibraphone, and crotales), two electric organs, two violins, viola, cello, and bass.
+The voices, winds, and strings are amplified in performance.
+In the orchestral version, there are full strings and winds with amplification for the voices only.

 This program note may be reproduced free of charge in concert programs with a credit to the composer.